tetrateio/dmz-workshop/README.md

 - Access jumpbox using the private key provided by tetrate:

-Please run the follwoing command to change permissions for file.
+Please run the following command to change permissions for file.
 ```bash
 chmod 400 abz.pem
 ```